Oratory interior after recent conservation works

 A few years ago dry rot was in fact discovered to have set in, due to a leak in one of the drainpipes behind the plasterboard.
 To treat this the plasterboard was removed from the affected wall, which was then allowed to dry out.
 The dry rot was removed and the walls cleaned before being re-dressed in a traditional lime plaster, with inspection hatches created to prevent problems going undetected in the future.

 The building is now restored to its original glory and the public will once again be able to come and see what it’s like inside.
-Liverpool Biennial are using the space for one of their exciting public artworks this summer and I’d strongly encourage you to go and have a look at this stunning yet simple structure.
+Liverpool Biennial used the space for one of their exciting public artworks over the summer following the restoration works and I’d strongly encourage you to go and have a look at this stunning yet simple structure when it is next open to the public.